-Auxiliary data is typically used to transport non-audio data, and timecode information for synchronisation with video.
-The bit rate of the auxiliary data channel is 1/4 of the sample frequency. example at Fs = 48 kHz, the bit rate of the auxiliary data stream is 12 kbit/s.
-In the case of a 1.536 Mbit/s stereo audio stream, composed of 2 channels of 16-bit PCM audio that is sampled at 48 kHz, a byte of auxiliary data would typically be fed into a Standard or Enhanced apt-X encoder once every 24 left channel samples.
+Embedded auxiliary data is typically used to transport non-audio data, and timecode information for synchronisation with video.
+The bit rate of the auxiliary data channel is 1/4 of the sample frequency.
+For example with a single audio channel encoded at Fs = 48kHz, an auxiliary data bit rate of 12 kbit/s can be embedded.

+apt-X further provides a means of stereo pairing apt-X channels so that the embedded autosync and auxiliary data channel can be shared across the channel pair.
+In the case of a 1.536 Mbit/s stereo audio stream, composed of 2 channels of 16-bit PCM audio that is sampled at 48 kHz, a byte of auxiliary data would typically be fed into the Standard or Enhanced apt-X encoder once every 32 uncoded left channel samples.
+By default apt-X channels pairing is not enabled.
+Out-of-band signalling is required to notify the receiver when the option is being used.